What are legacy contracts?

 There are numerous benefits to migrating legacy contracts.
 First of all, legacy contracts are important as they contain a significant amount of information regarding past decisions that could offer the framework for future negotiations and company strategy.

 Migrating contracts to a CLM system makes sure that companies have access to all pertinent information from the contracts quickly should they need it for future reference.
 It allows for critical information to be reported in time so that there is minimal scope for breach of contract or missing obligations.
 Migration can also help companies safeguard against compliance violations by easily tracking clauses that may be impacted by any regulatory changes.

 This process can go a long way in helping companies bring down their overall costs and make more accurate forecasts about company performance.

 Contract migration services

-There are a few ways for companies to fulfil their contract migration needs.
+There are a few ways for companies to fulfill their contract migration needs.
 For companies that already have a CLM system, they can work with external service providers for extraction and migration.
-The service provider works with the company to decide on the fields that need to be extracted and then uploads all the data on to the company’s CLM system.
+The service provider works with the company to decide on the fields that need to be extracted and then uploads all the data to the company’s CLM system.

 Some CLM providers themselves offer these services, allowing companies to opt for a fully integrated solution that includes extraction and migration.
 The CLM provider either uses an internal team or a third-party specialist for these tasks.